colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 {% include compound_curses/rare_wikt_terms_table.md %}

 Of course, just because they're rare on Reddit doesn't mean they weren't in common use at some time and place.
-(Though I'm skeptical of *homowhore*.
-A google books search finds only two results, one of which is a [scanno](https://en.wiktionary.org/wiki/scanno) for *somewhere*.)
+(Though I'm skeptical of some of these.
+For example, a Google Books search for *homowhore* finds only two results, one of which is a [scanno](https://en.wiktionary.org/wiki/scanno) for *somewhere*.)

 ## The politics of pejoration